Introit

 Homily

 “No news is good news,” so they say.
-I think it’s just as true in reverse: “No good news is news.”
+I think that works in reverse as well: “No good news is news.”
 At least that’s the impression I get from the media.
 For news hounds like myself, it’s hard not to feel like we’re about to sink into the abyss.
-The political storms – chaos some call it – make me think the American experiment is about to fail miserably.
-The pandemic surges unabated.
-Civil unrest and deep divisions keep us as “socially distanced” as the virus does.
-Beirut is in shambles.
-And I read this week that no matter what we do the looming environmental catastrophe is unstoppable.
+The political storms make me think the American experiment is about to fail miserably.
+The winds of war in Ukraine are kicking up with ever greater force.
+And it seems no matter what we do the looming environmental catastrophe is unstoppable.

 I know that tragic experiences can serve as a “wake-up call” -- forcing us to view life in a different way, to pay attention to what we often ignore or neglect—including God and the things of God.
 There’s nothing like a firm reminder of how fragile we are to get us praying again.
-Just as there’s nothing like prosperity to stop us from praying.
-But when things go wrong, everyone needs God.
-And there’s no shortage of voices ready to interpret the signs of the times as God aiming to get us back on track -- or worse, as divine chastisement.
+Just as there’s nothing like prosperity to keep us from praying.
+So does God permit tragedy to strike, if that’s the only way to get us back on track?
+Some people think so — as did most of the prophets who spoke God’s word to Israel.

-One prophet, however, learned there’s another way to see things.
-Elijah, who was accustomed to hear God speak in wind, in earthquake, and in fire – in great and obvious ways that showed God’s might, and yes, God’s stormy side.
-Elijah who, when he wanted to get people’s attention, could always point to such things and say, “See how God can blow you away, burn you down, and shake you up, so get right with God, or else.”
-This same Elijah one day heard something else.
+One prophet, though, learned there’s another way of seeing things.
+The great Elijah came to hear God speak in a different voice.
+Elijah was sure God spoke mainly in wind, earthquake and fire — in great and obvious ways that showed God’s might, and yes, God’s stormy side.
+So whenever Elijah wanted to get people’s attention, he could always point to such things, and say, “See how God can blow you away, burn you down, and shake you up, so get right with God, or else.”
+Threats like these have always served prophets well.
+I don’t deny it.

 It must have been like that for the apostles too.
 They had just witnessed a great miracle, the multiplication of loaves and fishes.
 Thousands of people were crowding to hear the Lord.
 Things were looking up.
-Their candidate was ahead in the polls.
-And then, they got into a boat, set sail on that treacherous lake, one minute so calm, and the next, so rough.
-For the Sea of Galilee, as with life, can change suddenly and without warning.
+They must have been glad to be near someone so mighty.
+This was a Messiah candidate they could get behind.
+But then, they got into a boat, set sail on that treacherous lake, one minute so calm, and the next, oh so rough.
+For as with life, the Sea of Galilee can change suddenly, and without warning.
 And that’s just what happened.

 They were beaten by the waves; for the wind was against them (G).
 The sea was heaving.
 It looked like they were going down.
-And they wondered what did they do to turn God against them?
+And they wondered what they did to turn God against them?
 What does this storm mean, these waters flooding the barque?
-Would God have them drown for some fault of their own?
-So soon after the wind was at their back?
-I’ll bet thirty-one percent of the disciples thought that way!
+Would God have them drown so soon after the wind was at their back?
+And where in the world was their Candidate?

-But then, in the midst of squall and storm came that other voice, the kind of voice Elijah once heard.
-And like Elijah, they didn’t recognize it at first: a voice that said, Take heart, it is I; have no fear (G).
-Even Peter wondered if it really was his voice.
-Peter who surely knew that voice when loaves and fish increased and the sick were healed but wondered now if would speak so gently, like a breeze, in the midst of a gale?
+And then, in the middle of a squall and storm, came another voice.
+One they did not know at first — a voice that said, Take heart, it is I; have no fear (G).
+And Peter — always Peter! — wondered if it really was his voice.
+The voice he knew when loaves and fish increased and the sick were healed, but would he speak now so gently, like a breeze, in the midst of a gale?
 So Peter being Peter decided to test the waters -- and soon found himself sinking.
-Oh yes, God does speak this way – even when life swallows us whole and lets us drown.
+Ah yes, God does speak this way — even when life wants to swallow us whole — when we are overwhelmed by a sinking feeling God will let us drown.

-But then, he heard that voice again.
-Just as the water crested at Peter’s neck he heard: Oh you of little faith, why did you doubt?
+But that other voice spoke again, the one that said to Peter, Come Just as the water crested at his neck Peter heard: Oh you of little faith, why did you doubt?
 (G) See, I am not in the wind.
 Or the rain.
 For I make the wind cease, and I walk on the water (cf. G).
 If only you knew my voice, you could walk there too.
 You need not sink, or drown.
 As long as you don’t confuse my voice with others.
-It’s not easy, I know.
+It’s not easy to do, I know.
 For my voice is still and small; it breezes by, a voice drowned out in the midst of storms.

-And even should fear overtake you, remember what the voice says, I extend my hand at once to catch you (cf. G).
-And remember how that voice was heard above the water, not in wind, fire, or tremor.
-The voice of One who prefers gentler signs of his presence, like bread and wine: what you might never notice if you’re expecting him somewhere else: the One we say is truly the Son of God (cf. G).
+And even should fear overtake you, the still small Voice says, I extend my hand at once to catch you (cf. G).
+Just remember, I prefer gentler signs of my presence, like bread and wine: what you might never notice if you’re expecting me elsewhere: the Voice of One who is truly the Son of God. (cf. G).
 God who is over all. . .[and] blessed forever.
 Amen (II).

 God of all power, your sovereign word comes to us in Christ.
 When your Church is in danger, make firm our trust; when your people falter, steady our faith.
 Show us in Jesus your power to save, that we may always acclaim him as Lord, who lives and reigns with you in the unity of the Holy Spirit, God for ever and ever.